 The American Heart Association identifies metabolic and bariatric surgery as a safe treatment option for long term weight loss and improved health through risk factor reduction.

 Why Metabolic + Bariatric Surgery?

-Many of our patients who suffer from obesity and its related diseases have tried repeatedly to lose weight.
+Many of our patients with obesity and its related diseases have tried repeatedly to lose weight.
 Behavior modification, dietary management, exercise and drug therapies have all failed to provide significant and long term success and wellness.
 Metabolic and bariatric surgery remains the only proven long-term treatment for obesity and obesity related diseases.

 Weight loss after metabolic and bariatric surgery is defined as the percentage of excess weight loss where excess weight is the number of pounds over the patient’s ideal body weight.
 In a meta-analysis by Buchwald (2004), the average percentage of excess weight loss for all types of surgeries combined was 61%.
 Currently the American Society for Metabolic and Bariatric Surgery states that on average patients lose 77% of their excess weight in the first 12 months following surgery.

-Surgery not only results in significant weight loss; it also dramatically resolves or improves many of the obesity-related diseases.
+Surgery not only results in significant weight loss, but it also dramatically resolves or improves many of the obesity-related diseases.
 No other treatment modality in all of medicine can treat as many disease processes with a single intervention.

 With increased wellness following surgery, patients see their quality of life improve dramatically.
 Surgery also improves life expectancy.
-Cristou (2004) demonstrated an 89% relative risk reduction in 5-year mortality for bariatric surgery patients compared to medically managed patients.
+Cristou (2004) demonstrated an 89% relative risk reduction in five year mortality for bariatric surgery patients compared to medically managed patients.

 Surgery Safety And Risk